autonomys/subspace-docs/docs/protocol/substrate-cli.md

   2. Now edit created file:

   a.
-Replace `INSERT_YOUR_ID` with desired name that will be shown in telemetry (doesn't impact anything else)
+Replace `INSERT_YOUR_ID` with desired name that will be shown in Substation, our telemetry server (doesn't impact anything else)

   b.
 Replace `WALLET_ADDRESS` with your wallet address